mjmahone/graphql-spec/spec/Section 5 -- Validation.md

 This document is not valid because {queryWithExtraVar} defines an extraneous variable.

-### All Fragment Arguments Used
+### All Fragment Variables Used

 **Formal Specification**

 - For every {fragment} in the document:
-  - Let {arguments} be the arguments defined by that {fragment}.
+  - Let {variables} be the variables defined by that {fragment}.
-  - Each {argument} in {arguments} must be used at least once in the fragment's scope.
+  - Each {variable} in {variables} must be used at least once in the fragment's scope.

 **Explanatory Text**

-All arguments defined by a fragment must be used in that same fragment.
-Because fragment arguments are scoped to the fragment they are defined on, if the fragment does not use the argument, then the argument is superfluous.
+All variables defined by a fragment must be used in that same fragment.
+Because fragment-defined variables are scoped to the fragment they are defined on, if the fragment does not use the variable, then the variable definition is superfluous.

 For example, the following is invalid: